Small Business FAQ's

-Q: Why did the Department create the Business Development Initiative?
+Q: Why did the Department create the Small Business Development Program?

 Q: What is the Department's definition of a Small Business?